You must register the Azure app with Microsoft Azure Active Directory (AD).

 Select Office 365 Exchange Online, and then click Application permissions.

 On the app API permissions page, click Grant admin consent for tenant_name.

 In the navigation pane, click Certificates & secrets.

 The Certificates & secrets page appears.

 The Add a client secret dialog box appears.

-Enter a description, and then select Never expire.
+Enter a description, and then select the maximum value.

 Copy and paste the client secret value in a document that you can access later.